• Skip to primary navigation

 • Keto-friendly!

-This dish might not be a widespread Southern thing, but it is very common in Texas--this is a great side dish and we serve this green pea salad it every Easter with the other Southern side dishes like Southern potato salad, Pineapple Cheese Casserole, Maple Baked beans and yeast rolls.
+This dish might not be a widespread Southern thing, but it is very common in Texas–this is a great side dish and we serve this green pea salad it every Easter with the other Southern side dishes like Southern potato salad, Pineapple Cheese Casserole, Maple Baked beans and yeast rolls.

-Some might consider it an "old fashioned" recipe, but I just consider it a classic side dish!
+Some might consider it an “old fashioned” recipe, but I just consider it a classic side dish!
+We used to have this on busy school nights with old fashioned salmon patties – made a perfect meal that was quick and easy.

 What's an English pea?